FINANCIAL AID POLICIES HANDBOOK 2016-17

 Need Analysis — Determining Family Contribution

-The financial affordability plan reflects the difference between the cost of attendance and our estimate of resources available from the student, the family, and other sources.
+The financial assistance package reflects the difference between the cost of attendance and our estimate of resources available from the student, the family, and other sources on a yearly basis.
 The estimated resources are made up of parent and student contributions (see below) and are based on need analysis procedures specified in the Federal Higher Education Act and by the Institutional Methodology as calculated by the College Board/CSS, and amended in some cases by college policy.

 To help parents and students understand how the college makes its decisions and to acquaint families with the principles and ground rules of need analysis the financial aid office uses, we offer the following explanation of the major factors used to determine the CC affordability plan.
 We hope this will help students and parents understand what we have done and anticipate any questions.